bbtheo/bbtheo/README.md

-At the moment I'm a master's student in data science at the University of Helsinki.
-And working as a Data Analyst in the VATT Dataroom.
+At the moment I'm a master's student in data science at the University of Helsinki also working as a Data Analyst in the VATT Dataroom.

 <!---
 bbtheo/bbtheo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.